-5.26 The Local Plan will seek to achieve an affordable housing mix in accordance with the housing mix policy, or any subsequent evidence update, as mentioned in the housing mix section above.
+5.26 The Local Plan will seek to achieve an affordable housing mix in accordance with the housing mix policy or any subsequent evidence update as mentioned in the housing mix section above.

 5.27 In line with government requirement, we will require 25% of affordable housing to be first homes.
 The remaining 75% will be for social/affordable rent as informed by the evidence or any future supplementary planning documents.
-The council will also achieve the affordable housing target through the delivery of schemes through private registered providers and the council's own delivery programmes.
+The council will also seek to deliver affordable housing through private registered providers and the council's own delivery programmes.